cmake-basis/BASIS/doc/howto/install.rst

     sys.path.append('/opt/<provider>/<package>-<version>/lib/python2.7')
     from package import module

+.. envvar:: PERL5LIB

-To be able to use the provided Perl modules of the software package if any in your own Perl scripts, you need to add the path <prefix>/perl5/ to the search path for Perl modules, e.g.:
+To be able to use the provided Perl modules of the software package in your own Perl scripts, you need to add the path ``<prefix>/perl5/`` to the search path for Perl modules if such path exists after installation:

 .. code-block:: bash

     export PERL5LIB=${PERL5LIB}:/opt/<provider>/<package>-<version>/lib/perl5

-or in your Perl script:
+or, alternatively, insert the following code at the top of your Perl scripts:

 .. code-block:: perl